barharding/stock-analysis/README.md

 ### Changes to the Looping Pattern & Use of Arrays

 In the **_YearAllStockAnalysis_** module the original code uses two *For loops* with the second *For loop* nested to loop through the rows of data.
 The outer loop will loop to the first ticker(0) and then will go into the inner loop.
 The inner loop does three things at each of the 3013 rows.
 First it will total the volume for each row that equals the ticker.
 It also determines the starting price and ending price.
 Followed by writing the values to the worksheet for the ticker as well as  increment to the next ticker by adding 1.
 At this final step the outer loop begins again with the Ticker+1, repeats the cycle until it finishes at Ticker(11).
 Each time the outer loop finishes it must write to the worksheet before it can move to the next ticker.
-This stop, print, clear the variable and start anew for the next iteration has the effect of making the code run slower.
+By printing at each iteration of the outer loop it has the effect of performing slower.

 **_Figure 7: Original For Loop & Embedded loop_**

 ![original embedded for loop](/original_code_nested_for_loop.png)

 The **_AllStockAnalysisRefactored_** module **_Figure 8_** shows the next block of code just after the dynamic TickerIndex array is set.
-It begins by evaluating the lenght of the tickerIndex array so that we know how many tickers are in the array.
+It begins by evaluating the length of the tickerIndex array so that we know how many tickers are in the array.
 The following three arrays are then created:

 - tickerVolumes
 - tickerStartingPrices